Preventing Diabetic Kidney Disease: 10 Answers to Questions

 Diabetic kidney disease is a decrease in kidney function that occurs in some people who have diabetes.
 It means that your kidneys are not doing their job as well as they once did to remove waste products and excess fluid from your body.
 These wastes can build up in your body and cause damage to other organs.

 The causes of diabetic kidney disease are complex and most likely related to many factors.
-Some experts feel that changes in the circulation of blood within the filtering apparatus of the kidney (the glomerulus) may play an important role.
+Some experts feel that changes in the circulation of blood within the filtering units of the kidney (glomeruli) may play an important role.

 Yes.
-The following risk factors have been linked to increased risk of developing this disease: high blood pressure, poor glucose (sugar) control, inherited tendency and diet.
+The following risk factors have been linked to increased risk of developing this disease: high blood pressure, poor glucose (sugar) control and diet.

 Yes.
 The diagnosis is based on the presence of abnormal amounts of protein in the urine.
-A wide variety of tests can be done to tell if a person has kidney disease, such as serum creatinine and BUN (blood area nitrogen).
+A variety of tests can be done to tell if a person has kidney disease, such as serum creatinine and BUN (blood area nitrogen).
 The most widely used are serum creatinine and BUN (blood urea nitrogen).
 These are not very sensitive tests because they do not begin to change until the patient develops more severe disease.
 Other more sensitive tests are: creatinine clearance, glomerular filtration rate (GFR) and urine albumin.
 Estimated of glomerular filtration rate (eGFR) is considered a better measure of kidney function compared to creatinine.
 Urinary albumin-to-creatinine ration (UACR) is also used to check for high protein in the urine (albuminuria), which is a sign of kidney disease.